odysseyindia/odyssey-tours/content/english/tim/itineraries/temples-tigers-and-tribals-of-central-india/_index.md

     item:
       - type: city
         url: /destinations/india/states/rajasthan/cities/raipur/
+        title: Raipur
         content: >-
           Today, you drive three hours to Raipur airport to connect with your onward flight.
 weight: 404
 ---
 This tour combines visits to the ancient temple cities of Orchha and Khajuraho with two outstanding wildlife sanctuaries at Bandhavgarh and Kanha.
 Bandhavgarh is famous for its tigers, and Kanha’s gorgeous forest also offers good chances of spotting the majestic cat.
 Other wildlife includes leopards, Indian bison, deer and blackbuck.
-You round off your journey with a visit to remote Bhoramdeo a village beside a 11th-century temple complex, where you can get to know India's aboriginal tribes.
+You round off your journey with a visit to remote Bhoramdeo a village beside a 11th-century temple complex, where you can get to know India&rsquo;s aboriginal tribes.